reydelleon/civicdata.github.io/about.md

 In December 2014 we reached official Brigade status with Code for America.

-As of December 2014, over 100 people and volunteers have participated in our hackathons, meetups, and events.
+As of March 2015, over 200 people and volunteers have participated in our hackathons, meetups, and events.
 Thank you!

+We've had **10 meetups**, ran **5 hackathons**, worked on **18 civic public projects**, and donated over **4,000 hours** of volunteer time to the community!

 **Code of Conduct**